h311m4n000/Remi_UrbanHello_hass/README.md

 - Allows you to set the illumination of Rémi with a slider (0 - 100)
 - Allows you to set the volume of Rémi with a slide (0 - 100)

+I have not yet found a way to update the Alarm names in HA automatically when you change them in the App.
+You will need to restart HA for the alarm names to change if this matters to you.

 ## Installation

 Copy the content of the 'custom_components' folder to your home-assistant folder 'config/custom_components' or install through HACS.